tbrethes/UpviseSDK/Visual Studio Code Plugin/README.md

 Note : MacOs is not currently supported.

 # Installation
-1. Download the Upvise Visual StudioCode Plugin **upvisedev.zip** file
+1. Download the Upvise Visual StudioCode Plugin [UpvisePluginVSCode.zip](UpvisePluginVSCode.zip) file
 2. Unzip it into a folder location on your PC.

 # How to create a new UpviseJS Application